coderefinery/git-collaborative/content/code-review.md

 that it is a good practice to create a new branch for each pull request.
 Otherwise you could accidentally modify an open pull request by adding new commits to the source branch.

+## Summary

+- Our process isn't just about code now.
+It's about discussion and working together to make the whole process better.
+- GitHub discussions and reviewing is quite powerful and can make small changes easy.